Last Updated on August 3, 2022 by Paul Guzman

 Flowers for Window Boxes in Sunlight

 Lavender and marigold have long been staples for window boxes that face west and receive lots of sun.
 These upright plants are both beautiful and aromatic.
 A miniature rose also works well but can take up a significant amount of space.
 Planting those will have some influence on the other varieties you can add to the box.
 Don’t forget herbs such as rosemary.
 It is possible to plant an entire window box with edible plants.
-This can be a great project for a kitchen window box.
+This could be a great project for a kitchen window box.

-There are some trailing varieties which also do well in sunlight.
+There are some trailing varieties that also do well in sunlight.
 Consider petunias if you are strictly seeking a visual appeal.
 An airplane plant makes for a nice addition and can be enhanced with more colorful flower varieties.
 It is even possible to have strawberry plants in a window box, but this plant can become somewhat unruly if it isn’t maintained.

 Climbing plants such as honeysuckle and jasmine are hardy and tolerate lots of sun.
 Using a climbing plant in a flower box often works well when combined with a trellis.
 Place lattice board diagonally to the end of each window box, and you can enhance a window’s appeal.
 This can even add some additional privacy when plants are in bloom.